MarsBased/handbook/guides/branding.md

 # Name

-First and foremost, in written form, __MarsBased__ is one word and one world only, with a capital M and a capital B. Unless required to do so, the name of the company shall not be spelled in all uppercase (MARSBASED) or all lowercase letters (marsbased).
+First and foremost, in written form, __MarsBased__ is one word and one word only, with a capital M and a capital B. Unless required to do so, the name of the company shall not be spelt in all uppercase (MARSBASED) or all lowercase letters (marsbased).

 # Logo